h0rv/collextion/README.md

   - [ ] Increase model accuracy
     - [ ] Look into a case-_insensitve_ model that does not rely on capitalization (this is bottlenecked by Whisper)
   - [ ] Categorizing recommendations
+    - [ ] Add genre information to each book
+    - [ ] Create running lists of reccomended books.
+This will include a "reccomended_in" with each podcast it was mentioned
   - [ ] Setup `env` for API keys